Romain Febvre: 2017

-Febvre maintained a solid presence in the MXGP series, finishing 6th overall.
-His consistent performances were highlighted by his contribution to France's win at the Motocross of Nations, underscoring his reliability in team events.
+Febvre finished 6th overall and contributed to France's win at the Motocross of Nations.

 2018

 Continuing with Yamaha, Febvre secured another 6th place finish in the championship.
 While not reaching the podium as frequently, he remained a competitive force within the series.

 2019

 The season was marred by injuries, including a broken ankle at the season opener in Argentina, causing him to miss several rounds.
-Despite these challenges, Febvre achieved a notable overall win at the Czech Republic GP.
-Post-season, he parted ways with Yamaha after five years, marking the end of an era.
+Despite these challenges, Febvre won at the Czech Republic GP.
+Post-season, he parted ways with Yamaha after five years.

 2020

 Joining the Kawasaki Racing Team, Febvre adapted quickly, securing his first GP win with the team at the MXGP of Città di Mantova.
 His performance throughout the season earned him a commendable 4th place in the championship standings.

 2021

 Febvre had a standout season, engaging in a fierce title battle that went down to the final round in Mantova.
 He narrowly missed clinching the championship, finishing as runner-up, but his efforts solidified his reputation as a top contender in the series.